DiaryOfATariffUpgrade/DiaryOfATariffUpgrade.github.io/index.md

 That would be the last time I was able to send or receive a text (or for that matter, login to my O2 account, because it requires SMS authentication).

 #### Thursday 20th
 Found the complaints email address ([complaintreviewservice@o2.com](mailto:complaintreviewservice@o2.com)) and sent the team there a message explaining my dissatisfaction.
-Quickly received automated reply, claiming I should see a response within 7 days.
+An automated reply was quickly sent out, claiming I should see a response within 7 days.
 (As of July 31st, this is now at 41 days, without response)

 #### Saturday 22nd
 Asked via Twitter to speak to somebody in the UK, but told the only option was the helpline.